 Buttermilk and pancakes are practically a match made in heaven.
 Not only does buttermilk result in fluffy pancakes, but it also adds a subtle tang to its overall flavor.

-What Can I Use Instead Of Buttermilk?
-(Best Alternative For Coffee)
+What To Use Instead Of Buttermilk For Coffee?

-There are some other great alternative milks that you can use for your coffee, and here are some examples:
+There are some other great alternative milks that you can use which work much better than buttermilk in coffee, and here are some examples:

 Almond milk is a great low-calorie and low-fat milk replacement that gives coffee a rich and nutty flavor.
 You can add a splash of almond milk into your regular coffee or even use it to make lattes and flat whites.